 The foreword from the financial journalist, Paul Lewis, shows how anyone can benefit from this book!
 Read it cover to cover or dip into it when you need to find some inspiration from its clear examples and entertaining images.

 How to purchase 101 Habits of an Effective Complainer

 You can buy copies from Amazon *

 Release date 18th December 2019

-Please let me know what personalised message you would like written in the book or it will just have the signature. £12.00.
+Please let me know what personalised message you would like written in the book or it will just have the signature. £11.00.
 If the stupid PayPal form thing doesn’t give you an option to put a message you would like, don’t be beaten!
-Email me firstname.lastname@example.org saying you have just bought the book and the message you would like!
+You should receive confirmation of your order please reply to that address email@example.com with the message you would like!

 “Helen Dewdney is a one woman consumer revolution.
 Accurate, clear, straightforward.
 This new how-to book should have firms that give poor service quaking in their boots.Rights are one thing, asserting them is quite another.
 Like Helen’s first book this sequel does, of course, do exactly what it says on the tin.
 It helps with that next step – this is my right, I know it is my right, now pay up.If How to Complain is the essential companion to your shopping then 101 Habits should be by your laptop whenever you think you have been treated badly by a retailer or a business you have dealt with.
 Breathe deeply.”
 Flex your fingers.
 And get complaining!
 Paul Lewis Financial journalist